Tulum vs Chichen Itza: Which Mayan Ruins Are Best in 2025?

 Most tours include a visit to incredible cenotes near Chichen Itza, a visit to a Mayan village, and a stop in the quaint colonial town of Valladolid.

-I personally went on this tour which includes a visit to the stunning Ik Kil Cenote and had a great experience.
-You can read more about my Chichen Itza tour experience in this post!
+I personally went on this tour which includes a visit to an incredible cenote and had a great experience.
+You can read my Chichen Itza tour post for all the details!

-Or consider a private tour to Chichen Itza for the most personalized experience.
+Or consider a private tour to Chichen Itza to skip the crowds and have a more personalized experience.

 What are the Tulum Ruins like?

-The Tulum Ruins are located on a large site with an arrival area, the main archaeological site, and stairs leading down to the public beach access.
+The Tulum Ruins are located on a large site with an arrival area, the main archaeological site, and many structures overlooking the beach.

 There are small informational plaques in front of each structure (written in English and Spanish) that provide tidbits on the history and how each building was used.